“The $185 Smart Home Devices That Changed My Life.”

 The heat, smell, sounds, and taste of coffee, and light all attribute to my morning glory.

-There are 100+ different automated combinations of morning routines(TV, Music, Electric Candle, Energy Lights, Electric Blankets, Etc.), so do what is right for you in your apartment.
+There are 100+ different automated combinations of morning routines(TV, Music using an audio system for home, Electric Candle, Energy Lights, Electric Blankets, Etc.), so do what is right for you in your apartment.
 I know what many of you are thinking…”Stop being lazy and just get out of bed to save the $185″.
 For those of you who can do that with ease or training, gold stars all around!
 My goal is to give a little info how I used home automation to improve my morning routine and I will look for further integrations to simplify my life.
 The most important items in my home are now connected using the internet of things!
+If you wanted to add another device to the list of things that are making your life immeasurably easier, you could consider the best robot vacuum from Bissell.
 Hopefully, some of you found this helpful.

 Anonymous Resident at The Newbern Apartments in Kansas City